contao/package-metadata/docs/en/README.md

 Please use 4 spaces for indentation or nesting.
 For more information on the file format, see [the Transifex documentation][2]

+## Public vs. private/proprietary packages

+The metadata repository feeds the Contao Manager search index and as such allows to search for both, publicly available or private/proprietary packages.
+You are allowed to submit any package description.
+The definition of a publicly available package is the fact that it's registered on [packagist.org][5].
+For private packages, the Contao Manager does currently not provide any automated installation process so providing a homepage link to describe how a user can obtain and install the package is required.

 ## Supported languages

 See https://github.com/contao/contao-manager/blob/master/src/i18n/locales.js